-Note there are many kinds of salsa.
-Typically salsas are comprised of tomatoes - cooked, canned, or fresh, chiles - cooked, canned, or fresh, chopped onions, garlic, vinegar, and oil.
+Note there are many kinds of salsa!
+Typically salsas are comprised of tomatoes and chiles (cooked, canned, or fresh), chopped onions, garlic, vinegar, and oil.
 For years we made our own salsa using canned tomatoes and chiles.
 Now there are some store-prepared salsas that are just as good as the salsas we used to make at home.
-Any prepared salsa will work with this recipe, whether you make it from scratch or buy it already made.
+Any prepared salsa (cooked, not raw) will work with this recipe, whether you make it from scratch or buy it already made.

 - Fresh green beans - 1 1b, strings removed, stem end cut off, cut into even sized pieces, approximately 2" long